Rule Extraction in Unsupervised Anomaly Detection for Model Explainability: Application to OneClass SVM: 3. Our Proposal

+Regarding the clustering technique itself, potentially any algorithm could be used, both for \cite{nunez2002rule} or for any of out two proposals over it from this paper.
+However, there is a caveat that should be considered.
+The clustering algorithm needs to take into account if the features are only numerical, categorical (non ordinal), or both.

-The dimensionality of the hyperspace will correspond to the different numerical features used for fitting the model.
-However, a caveat to be considered is when some features are categorical non ordinal variables.
-In that case the approximation would be to extract a rule for each of the possible combinations of categorical values among the data points that are not considered anomalous.
+One algorithm that will be used in this paper for extracting the hypercubes is K-Means ++ \cite{arthur2006k}.
+However, the standard version of this clustering algorithm is designed for numerical features, and categorical ones should be treated differently.
+In that case, the approximation would be to extract a rule for each of the possible combinations of categorical values among the data points that are not considered anomalous.
 Considering again the aforementioned 2-dimensional example, with variable X being binary categorical, a dataset may look like in Figure \ref{fig:outlier5}:

 In that case, two rules would be extracted, one for each of the possible states of X: \begin{itemize} \item Rule 1: NOT OUTLIER IF X = 0 $\land$ Y $\geq$ Y2 $\land$ Y $\leq$ Y1 \item Rule 2: NOT OUTLIER IF X = 1 $\land$ Y $\geq$ Y4 $\land$ Y $\leq$ Y3 \end{itemize}